 Management reviews its capital management approach on an ongoing basis.
-There were no material changes to this approach during the year ended December 31, 2018.
-The Company is subject to externally imposed financial covenants with its bank operating loan and long term debt loan 5 and certain restrictions imposed by the Secured Debenture.
-As at December 31, 2018, the Company was not in compliance with the financial covenants related to its bank operating loan (see Note 11 and Note 31).
+There were no material changes to this approach during the year ended December 31, 2019.
+The Company is subject to externally imposed financial covenants with its bank operating loan and long-term debt loan 5 and certain restrictions imposed by the Secured Debenture.